twright/Easy-Comment-Uploads/readme.txt

  * Much nicer formatting for embedded images.
  * Pretty preview for uploaded images.
  * New, more "human friendly" naming scheme.
- * Images only option now transfered server side (so no spoofing).
+ * Images only option now transferred server side (so no spoofing).
- * Automated uninstall with cleanup (all file and comments will be saved).
+ * Automated uninstall with clean-up (all file and comments will be saved).

 **0.25**

-Changes by Pascal de Vink ( www.finalist.com ):
+Changes by Pascal de Vink (www.finalist.com):

  * Dutch translation.
  * Options page.
- * Filetype checking improvments.
+ * File-type checking improvements.

 **0.21**

- * be_BY translation thanks to ilyuha ( http://antsar.info/ ).
+ * be_BY translation thanks to ilyuha (http://antsar.info/).
- * Filetype blacklist security fix.
+ * File-type blacklist security fix.

 **0.20**

- * ru_RU translation thanks to Fat Cow ( http://www.fatcow.com/ ).
+ * ru_RU translation thanks to Fat Cow (http://www.fatcow.com/).

 **0.19**

- * pt_BR translation by Claudio Miranda ( http://www.claudius.com.br/ ).
+ * pt_BR translation by Claudio Miranda (http://www.claudius.com.br/).

 **0.18**